Ji-Zhang/datacleanbot/README.md

 # Automatic Data Cleaning
 Research project about automatic data cleaning.
-The main goal is to develop a Python tool such that:
+The main goal is to develop a Python tool ``DataClean`` such that:
-    Given a random raw dataset representing a machine learning problem, the Python tool is capable of automatically identifying the potential issues and reporting the results and recommendations to the end-user in an effective way.
+    Given a random parsed raw dataset representing a supervised learning problem, the Python tool is capable of automatically identifying the potential issues and reporting the results and recommendations to the end-user in an effective way.

-Three aspects are meaningfully automated:
-    Automatic Discovery of Data Types
-    Automatic Missing Value Handling
-    Automatic Outlier Detection
+``DataClean`` is equipped with the following capabilities:
+* Present an overview report of the given dataset
+    * The most important features
+    * Statistical information (e.g., mean, max, min)
+    * **Data types of features**
+* Clean common data problems in the raw dataset
+    * Duplicated records
+    * Inconsistent column names
+    * **Missing values**
+    * **Outliers**

+The three aspects ``DataClean`` meaningfully automates are marked in bold.

 The user's guide can be found at [DataClean](https://automatic-data-cleaning.readthedocs.io/en/latest/index.html).